 When is the best time to go to the UK and Ireland

 The UK has always been the butt of a joke when it comes to weather.
 This is because it’s quite hard to predict when it’s about to rain.
-But official, the UK’s rainy season is from March to May.
-This is when sudden rain showers occur, make sure to bring umbrellas or raincoats with you whenever you go outside.
+But officially, the UK’s rainy season is from March to May.
+Make sure to bring umbrellas or raincoats with you whenever you go outside.

-Rainfall is immensely common in Ireland, but their rainiest season is from December to January while their driest season is during April except for the southern areas wherein their driest month is every June.
+Rainfall is immensely common in Ireland, but the rainiest season is from December to January.

 Are 3 weeks enough for the UK and Ireland